 Deposit options?
 Withdrawals?
 Fees?
 Leverage?
 Minimum deposit?
 Execution speed?
 Range of assets?
 Capital requirement?

 I could go on and on – so many different factors to consider!
 And in all, it can get SUPER overwhelming, especially for new traders!
 But that’s where we step in!
 We understand that not everyone likes to do their research!
-That’s why we had our analysts with more than 25 years of experience combined to try out and analyze the biggest names in the stock brokerage game.
+That’s why we had our trading coaches with more than 25 years of experience combined to try out and analyze the biggest names in the stock brokerage game.

 Yes, that’s right!
 We mean it when we say we want to make your life easier!
 So let’s take a closer look at the features we (and you should) consider.